wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.4.5 - 2014/12/27 =
+- Added the `setting_update_url_{instantiated class name}` filter hook and the pre-defined callback method.
+- CHanged the `getValue()` method of the admin page factory class to respect last input arrays.
+- Fixed a bug that caused a PHP warning that prevented a contact form from being sent on servers with some error reporting settings.
+- Fixed an issue on some servers that the script got aborted while sending an email of the contact form.
+- Fixed a url query key after submitting a contact form.
+- Tweaked the styling of the form confirmation message container element.

 = 3.4.4 - 2014/12/17 =
 - Fixed a bug that in in-page tabs saving form values of page meta box fields caused data loss of other in-page tabs, introduced in v3.4.3.